Héctor Urbina

-Héctor Urbina (born September 17, 1987) is a Mexican-American mixed martial artist.
+Héctor Urbina (born September 17, 1987) is a Mexican mixed martial artist.
 A professional since 2006 who last competed in 2018, he has fought in the UFC, Bellator, EliteXC, and King of the Cage.

 Mixed martial arts career

 Early career

 After compiling a 2-0 record as an amateur, Urbina made his professional MMA debut in September 2006.
 Over the first two years of his career, he amassed a record of 12-4 and fought for a number of promotions including King of the Cage, Elite XC, Icon Sport, and Extreme Challenge.

 Bellator Fighting Championships

 Urbina fought in the earliest years of Bellator Fighting Championships.
 He faced future champion Lyman Good on the organization's second event, Bellator 2, in April 2009 and lost by technical submission.
 He then faced Ira Boyd at Bellator 6 in May 2009 and won by TKO in the first round.

 Ultimate Fighting Championship

 After returning to the independent MMA scene where he amassed a record of 3 wins, 3 losses and 1 draw over the next five years, Urbina was signed by the Ultimate Fighting Championship.
 He made his debut at UFC 180 against Edgar Garcia on November 15, 2014.
 Despite being a significant underdog, Urbina defeated Garcia by submission in the first round.

 Urbina was next scheduled to face Albert Tumenov at UFC 188.
 However, he pulled out of the bout due to an arm injury.

 Urbrina returned to the Octagon against Bartosz Fabiński at The Ultimate Fighter Latin America 2 Finale on November 21, 2015.
 He lost the bout by unanimous decision.

 Urbina was then scheduled to face George Sullivan at UFC on FOX 20.
 However, this bout was cancelled due to a USADA violation by Sullivan.

 Urbina next faced Vicente Luque at UFC Fight Night: Cyborg vs. Länsberg on September 24, 2016.
 He lost the fight via knockout in the first round.